 See the breathtaking view over the city and the river from the Orange Garden in Rocca Savella, a medieval castle where two Popes lived.

 Take an ancient route down to the river and the Boarium Forum, the cattle market in the early times of Rome.
-Here we see the Temple of Hercules (outside), II century BC, the oldest marble temple in Rome, and the Temple of Portunus (outside), the god of the port.
+Here we see the Temple of Hercules (outside), II century BC, the oldest marble temple still standing in Rome, and the Temple of Portunus (outside), the god of the port.

 A few steps and we are at IV-century Arch of Janus and next to it the Arcus Argentariorum (arch of money-changers).